graemearthur/graemearthur.github.io/_posts/2015-01-01-github-blog.md

 30 day blog challenge, done on github, working on writing and that's pretty much it.
 <!-- more -->
-after starting this blog I figure it needs some content, its a bit light in that area, obviously I can refine as I go, and realise how horrible it currently is.
+after starting this blog I figure it needs some content, its a bit light in that area, obviously I can refine as I go, and realize how horrible it currently is.

 I think I should set some rules at the start,
 1 post every day, small tweaks or fixes don't count as a *commit* for the day,